jhaarni/tweetiment/README.md

 # tweetiment

-A Clojure library designed to ... well, that part is up to you.
+A Clojure application that calculates a Tweet Happiness Quota for a twitter feed.

 ## Usage

-FIXME
+lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 jhaarni

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0